COVID-19 Q&A: for professionals on the temporary register

 • the person’s name appears on the temporary register

-• you carry out appropriate identity checks for all staff they employ
+• you carry out appropriate identity checks for all staff you employ

-• all staff have the right knowledge, skills and competence for their role and the tasks they carry out, including in relation to their English language skills
+• all staff have the right knowledge, skills and competence for their role and the tasks they carry out, including a high level of English language skills

 • all staff have appropriate indemnity insurance for the tasks they carry out, including pharmacy professionals on the temporary register

-• all staff they employ are fit to practise in that particular role
+• all staff you employ are fit to practise in that particular role

 See our guidance for employers on their responsibilities [PDF 169 KB] if they employ a pharmacy professional on the temporary register.